-Daemen College is located on a 46.5-acre campus in Amherst, New York.
-The suburban location enables students of the college to have ready access to the vibrant Buffalo-Niagara region while enjoying the charm of a beautifully landscaped campus.
+Daemen University is located on a 46.5-acre campus in Amherst, New York.
+The suburban location enables students of the university to have ready access to the vibrant Buffalo-Niagara region while enjoying the charm of a beautifully landscaped campus.
 Daemen is easily accessible by major rail, plane, and motor routes servicing Buffalo.
-The college is less than five minutes from exit 50 of the New York State Thruway.
+The university is less than five minutes from exit 50 of the New York State Thruway.
 The Buffalo Niagara International Airport, serviced by most major airlines, is a 15-minute drive from the campus.

 - Academic and Wellness Center (AWC), located across from Daemen’s Main Street campus, houses the fitness center and recreation space, as well as state-of-the-art classrooms for physical therapy, athletic training, and health promotion.

 - Alumni House is the home for institutional advancement, alumni, and publication offices.